Disneyland Paris: Our Full Review and Best Tips!

 Fantasyland Disneyland Paris

 Overall, we felt that there were fewer snack options at Disneyland Paris in comparison to the parks in the United States.
-There weren’t as many snack carts, and less of an emphasis on the “Instagrammable” snacks.
+There weren’t as many snack carts, and there was less of an emphasis on the “Instagrammable” snacks.
 However, I will say that the crepes cart was absolutely delicious.
 Definitely make sure that you stop by that cart and get a nutella crepe!

 Macaroon at Disneyland Paris